 For now, Verizon is offering only the Samsung SCH-u620 phone with 700MHz MediaFLO tuner and telescoping antenna, but that will be followed by an LG model.
 Pricing was unavailable.

 The company has promoted the service as “the first truly live broadcast mobile TV service,” said to offer true broadcast-quality full motion video with virtually the same frames per second as home TV.

-Verizon chose to turn on the switch without extensive consumer promotion, save for pages on its Web site.
+Despite the service’s revolutionary nature, Verizon chose to turn on the switch without extensive consumer promotion, save for pages on its Web site.
 Consumers can view the service in such cities as Chicago, Dallas-Fort Worth, Denver, Kansas City, Minneapolis-St. Paul, New Orleans and Salt Lake City.

 There, subscribers can watch eight 24/7 channels of live and recorded content from CBS, Comedy Central, ESPN, FOX, MTV, NBC News, NBC Entertainment and Nickelodeon.
-MTV is simulcasting its regular TV channel and ESPN is broadcasting live college football and basketball games.
-Fox is offering programs such as "24" and "Prison Break," although they are not simulcast along with their appearances on home TVs.
-NBC is simulcasting "The Tonight Show with Jay Leno," "Heroes" and "Friday Night Lights," a spokesman said.
+MTV is simulcasting its regular TV channel to Verizon subscribers, and ESPN is broadcasting live college football and basketball games.
+Fox is offering programs such as “24” and “Prison Break,” although they are not simulcast along with their appearances on home TVs.
+NBC is simulcasting “The Tonight Show with Jay Leno,” “Heroes” and “Friday Night Lights,” a spokesman said.

 Subscribers see their programming options on an electronic programming guide on the handset display.
 Parental controls are also offered.